Update Samsung Galaxy S2 to Android 4.3 Jelly Bean

 Files You Will Need To Root Your Device

-First and foremost, you will need Samsung Kies installed for the necessary drivers needed for your computer to communicate with your Galaxy S2 Download everything from each of the links below.
+First and foremost, you will need Samsung Kies installed to get the necessary drivers needed for your computer to communicate with your Galaxy S2 Download everything from each of the links below.

 - Samsung Kies:Download here

 - You will need an insecure kernel.
 Please read everything in the first few comments/posts, then select the kernel that matches to yours from here

 - A USB Data Cable